astridx/pkg_agosms/README.md

 ![Custom Marker](https://user-images.githubusercontent.com/9974686/59145384-7250f300-89e3-11e9-96c8-772a0f63ff7e.png)

-#### Custom Field agosmsmarker
+##### Custom Field agosmsmarker

-instead of the text fields, there is now a special custom field where you can choose all options more user friendly.
+Instead of the text fields, there is now a special custom field where you can choose all options more user friendly.

+### AGOSM Search Module

 #### Options common to all custom fields